gvwilson/sensibleadventures/nardica/nardica.md

 Thin trails of smoke drew diagonal charcoal lines across the sky above the city as the *Guinevere* approached.
-Iffy glanced sidelong at Wales, but he showed no emotion at the evidence of carbon being thrown into the atmosphere.
+Iffy glanced at Wales,
+but he showed no emotion at the evidence of carbon being thrown into the atmosphere.
-The peninsula's coal mines were the original source of Rothera's wealth, and the reason both for the governor being there and for the Zillions' prowling and raids.
+The peninsula's coal mines were the original source of Rothera's wealth, the reason both for the governor being there and for the Zillions' prowling and raids.
-It was a crime to burn fossil fuel in most parts of the world, but when pressed,
-Rothera's citizens would shrug and say, "Damage done," or point out that the whole of Antarctica would still be covered in ice if it weren't for the warming.
+It was a crime to burn fossil fuel in most parts of the world, including Australia, but when pressed about their seemingly endless exemptions, Rothera's citizens shrugged and said, "Damage done," or pointed out that the whole of Antarctica would still be covered in ice if it weren't for the warming.
-And if cities elsewhere had drowned and billions had starved or been driven from their homes in the run-up to the machine wars, well, that damage was done too.
+And if cities elsewhere had drowned and billions had starved or been driven from their homes in the years before the machine wars, well, that damage was done too.

 The wind shifted suddenly,
-and the city's smell hit them like a wet hammer.
+and the city's smell hit Iffy like a wet hammer.
-Along with its mines,
-Rothera had a fishing fleet ten times the size of Halley's.
+Rothera didn't just have coal mines---its dredging fleet was ten times the size of Halley's.
 The reek of tonnes of jellyfish being rendered down for fuel and fertilizer was like a blow to the head.
 Wales wrinkled his nose in disgust, but Iffy took a deep breath, held it until she thought her lungs might burst, and let it out in a whoosh.
+That stink meant Rothera,
+and Rothera meant Honesty,
+and Honesty meant---well,
+Iffy was still trying to work exactly what her friend meant to her and vice versa.

-The launches shadowing them peeled away as they entered the harbor to resume their endless patrol.
+The sentry drones peeled away as they entered the harbor to resume their endless patrol.
-The spotter banked and turned back out to sea a few moments later, the sun sparkling off the solar cells on its wings.
+The spotter flying overhead banked and turned back out to sea a few moments later, the sun sparkling off the solar cells in its wings.
 Iffy watched it go,
 wondering what it would be like to watch everything below with the detachment of an angel or a satellite.
 She was pretty sure there wouldn't be much detachment once they docked.

+Sure enough,
-A squad of Marines was waiting for them on their assigned pier.
+a squad of Marines was waiting for them on their assigned pier.
-Four stood in a half-circle around a tiny figure dressed all in black with an armored bot twice the size of the *Guinevere*'s pilot house behind them.
+Four stood in a half-circle around a tiny figure dressed all in black with an armored bot the size of the *Guinevere*'s pilot house behind them.
 Someone had turned the "0" of the "G-80" stencilled on the bot's side into a scowling face.

-The other Marines were scattered among crates and machines or on the decks of nearby ships, their positions chosen after a millisecond of high-intensity simulation by the city's core.
+The rest of the Marines were scattered among crates and machines or on the decks of nearby ships, their positions chosen after a millisecond of high-intensity simulation by the city's core.
 Other than them,